Nirbhayparmar/portfolioWebsite/note.md

-- things to be done are-
+# things to be done
+- Hero section
+- content for hero section
+- skills section with icons
-  -- now hero section and image
+- projects section with images and links
-  -- content
+- footer and contect form